Lecture series WS 2012/13

 Stine Albers

-On the one hand, this question will be explored theoretically from a didactic point of view and, on the other, the results of an interview study will be presented, in which subject teachers talked about "unemployment" as a topic in primary school subject lessons.
-The results of both lines of enquiry will then be related to each other and conclusions drawn with regard to the question "Unemployment - a topic for primary school?".
+This question will be explored, on the one hand, from a theoretical perspective based on subject didactics and, on the other hand, the findings of an interview study will be presented in which general studies teachers expressed their views on ‘unemployment’ as a topic in primary school general studies.
+The findings from both lines of inquiry will then be compared and contrasted, and conclusions drawn with regard to the question “Unemployment – a topic for primary school!?”

 Ana-Maria Mesaros

-In order to be effective, in-service training should take into account the subjective theories of computer science teachers regarding the didactic structuring of computer science lessons.
-In a semi-standardised guided interview, computer science teachers were asked about the design of a teaching unit on the topic of networks/Internet.
-Subsequently, guidelines for integrating the ideas of computer science teachers into further training programmes were developed.
+To be effective, professional development should take into account computer science teachers’ subjective theories regarding the didactic structuring of computer science lessons.
+To this end, computer science teachers were interviewed using a semi-standardised guided interview to ask about the design of a lesson unit on the topic of networks/the internet.
+Guidelines for incorporating computer science teachers’ ideas into professional development programmes are then developed.

 Stefan Schmidt

-Learning materials and their significance for the learning of pupils and teachers - exemplary studies on the topic of "motion description"
+Learning materials and their significance for the learning of pupils and teachers – case studies on the topic of ‘describing motion’

-Although learning materials could play a central role in sustainable quality assurance in education, they have so far received little attention in current discussions on the further development of schools and teaching.
-The presentation will emphasise that learning materials can be equally relevant for the learning of pupils and teachers.
-Using the topic of "movement description" as an example, an outline of the problem will be developed and the potential for the further development of learning materials will be discussed on the basis of studies carried out.
+Although learning materials could play a central role in ensuring long-term quality assurance in the education system, they have so far received little attention in current discussions on the further development of schools and teaching.
+The presentation emphasises that learning materials can be equally relevant to the learning of both pupils and teachers.
+Using the topic of ‘motion description’ as an example, an outline of the issues will be developed, and the potential for the further development of learning materials will be explored on the basis of studies that have been carried out.

 German